noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - set-var: sets process-wide var X to expression Y
   - set-var-fmt: set var X to string Y
   - stats maxconn: increase the stats maxconn to more than the default 10
+- fd-hard-limit: Sets an upper bound to the maximum number of file descriptors that the process will use, regardless of system limits
+- quiet: Do not display any message during startup.
+It is equivalent to the command-line argument "-q".

 ### admin